 (c) Take place on a regular basis during the school year and be of sufficient duration to implement the instruction program.

 (1) A parent or guardian who chooses to provide a home instruction program for his or her child shall maintain a portfolio of materials which:

-(a) Demonstrates the parent or guardian is providing regular, thorough instruction during the school year in the areas specified in §C(1);
+(a) Demonstrates the parent or guardian is providing regular, thorough instruction during the school year in the areas specified in §C(1) of this regulation;

 (b) Includes relevant materials, such as instructional materials, reading materials, and examples of the childís writings, worksheets, workbooks, creative materials, and tests; and

 (c) Shall be reviewed by the local superintendent or the superintendent's designee at the conclusion of each semester of the local school system at such times as are mutually agreeable to the local superintendent or designee and the parent or guardian.